 If you don’t have the funds for world-class mentors like these, you can try the next best thing: check out their books, videos, seminars, online courses, and other resources.

 It wouldn’t matter if you’re halfway through your million-dollar goal if you don’t know how to spend your money properly.

 Unfortunately, spending is easier than earning, which is why you should follow these personal finance tips:

-- Automate savings and bill payment – If you automate paying for monthly expenses and transferring savings between your accounts, you’ll be able to get out of debt and only spend the necessary cash.
+- Automate savings, bill payments, investments, and debt payments — If you automate paying for monthly expenses and transferring savings between your accounts, you’ll be able to get out of debt and only spend the necessary cash.

-- Buy in bulk.
-Heck even billionaire Mark Cuban buys 2 years’ worth of toothpaste if he encounters 50% off promos.
+- Buy in bulk. — Heck, even billionaire Mark Cuban reportedly buys 2 years’ worth of toothpaste if he encounters 50% off promos.

-- Audit expenses and track spending.
-These things can change over time, so if you’re not using your Hulu or HBO subscription, you can strip it from your expenses and transfer that cash for other more important things.
+- Audit expenses and track spending. — These things can change over time, so if you’re not using your Hulu or HBO subscription, you can strip it from your expenses and allocate that cash for other more important things.

-- Follow a meal plan – Eating out is one of the most common culprits of living beyond your budget.
+- Follow a meal plan. — Eating out is one of the most common drains on your budget.
 Prep your week’s meals during weekends, so you can avoid eating out and spending extra on a whim.

-- Be vigilant with your energy consumption – Consume less energy, so you pay for cheaper electric bill.
+- Be vigilant with your energy consumption. — Consume less energy so your gas and electric bills go down.